-Here are five quick ways to reduce your soreness and get you feeling your best ASAP:
+Here are four quick ways to reduce your soreness and get you feeling your best ASAP:

 1. Soft-Tissue Therapy

 This reduces soreness by increasing blood flow to tissues, removing scar tissue, releasing trigger points, improving fluid balance, activating your nervous system and fascia, and improving the overall quality of muscles.
 That’s a mouthful, but trust me – it’s damn good.